mindsdb/mindsdb-examples/README.md

 ## Predict

-Inside dataset directory you can find dataset with Test data. e.g home_rentals/dataset/home_rentals_train.csv.
-You can use values from this dataset to check the accuracy for prediction.
+Inside dataset directory you can find dataset with Test data. e.g benchmarks/home_rentals/dataset/home_rentals_train.csv.
+You can use this dataset to check the prediction accuracy.

 ```
-cd home_rentals
+cd benchmarks/home_rentals
-python3 predict.py
+python3 mindsdb_acc.py
 ```

 ## Simple Usage